 H. Res.
 509

 However, AAMAM was in the works for decades before that!
-In the 1960s, Philadelphia natives Dyana Williams and Kenny Gamble lobbied the White House.
+In the 1960s, Philadelphia natives Dyana Williams and Kenny Gamble lobbied the White House for a month recognizing the contributions of African Americans to the music of the United States.
 They believed that a month should be dedicated to the legacy of African American music.
 Their efforts paid off.
 In 1979, President Jimmy Carter set June as Black Music Month.
 In 2009, President Barack Obama officially renamed it African American Music Appreciation Month.

 Why Celebrate African American Music?